 - Road Fighter made use of the aforementioned glorified countdown mechanic, or to put it another way, the leaky gas tank approach.
 The fuel meter runs down significantly quicker should the player go faster (not to mention that it presents a greater risk of crashing), and running out of gas would, unsurprisingly, lead to a Game Over.

 - Fuel is a vital resource in the mobile game Hill Climb Racing, with jerry can pickups strewn throughout the course.
 It makes sense considering that the game's objective is to travel the furthest distance possible.

 - Rise of Nations: Played straight for land vehicles, but averted for aircraft, which have a maximum service range after being launched from an airfield or aircraft carrier.
 Their time over target is proportional to their distance from the airfield, and they will not respond to any orders while returning to base to refuel.

 Role Playing Game

 - Orbiter, simulating spaceflights as realistic as possible, features limited reaction mass for spacecrafts.
-There is an option for unlimited fuel, but it introduces its own problems (as a spacecraft loses fuel, it also loses mass, giving it better manoeuvrability; with infinite fuel your tanks possess maximum mass forever).
+There is an option for unlimited fuel, but it introduces its own problems (as a spacecraft loses fuel, it also loses mass, giving it better maneuverability; with infinite fuel, your tanks possess maximum mass forever).

 - One important thing in FTL: Faster Than Light to worry about is to not run out of fuel necessary for FTL jumps.
 If you do, you will have to wait for the opportunity to refuel while being a sitting duck for the ever-advancing rebel fleet.
 Fuel for sublight travel, however, is not an issue.